PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 Cross Compiler
 ###############

 This page documents the Mecrisp-Ice cross compiler.

-``???`` denotes the parts that I still do not understand.
+The cross compiler runs on the desktop,  takes an instruction set, and a  nucleus file and generates a hexadecimal file which verilog can load into the FPGA.
+In mecrisp-ice that hex file is merged on the desktop with mecrisp libraries and your applicaiton program before being downloaded in the FPGA bitstream.
 The cross compiler suports `code folding <https://mecrisp-stellaris-folkdoc.sourceforge.io/folding.html>`_

+@PythonLinks: "the cross compiler is most difficult to understand."

+@Mecrisp: "I agree.
+And this is **after** I commented it.
+The one by James Bowman is even harder to read."

+So ``???`` denotes the parts that I still do not understand.

 The cross compiler files are in ``./common-crosscompiler``.
 The cross compiler itself is in ``cross-*.fs`` where the ``*`` denotes which architecture it works on.